Trump urges calm even as US reports worrisome new virus case

 Trump told reporters he was open to spending “whatever’s appropriate.”

-Trump compared the new virus repeatedly to the flu, which kills tens of thousands each year.
-The new coronavirus has killed more than 2,700 — most in China and none in the U.S. so far — but scientists still don’t understand who’s most at risk or what the actual death rate is.
+Trump compared the new virus repeatedly to the flu, which kills tens of thousands of people each year.
+The new coronavirus has killed more than 2,700 people — most in China and none in the U.S. — but scientists still don’t understand who’s most at risk or what the death rate is.

 A day earlier, another CDC official, Dr. Nancy Messonnier, was even more blunt, telling Americans to get ready for some of the same steps as occurred during the 2009 flu pandemic, such as school closings.
 “It’s not so much a question of if this will happen anymore, but rather more a question of exactly when this will happen — and how many people in this country will have severe illness,” she said.